 I was surprised to see I still had 1% battery on my phone, so I texted Les to tell him I was going to Emergency and someone would call him when he could pick me up.
 (Yes, he was going a bit crazy at home because all he knew was that something was wrong and my oncologist had sent me to Emergency!)
 Because of Covid, he couldn't come over to wait in Emergency with me.

 There was a short wait for the porter, but he finally arrived and took me on a long journey through the hospital to Emergency.

 My Visit to Emergency

-When we got there, I realized that I was standing right in front of the front doors in the triage line.
+When we got there, I realized that I was standing in the triage line right in front of the front doors.
 Hmm.
-Since I still had 1% battery (!), I quickly texted Les.
+Since I still had 1% battery (?), I quickly texted Les.
 "Meet me at Emergency and switch phones.
 Bring my water bottle.”
 At least now we'd be able to keep in touch!

 After a long wait, standing six feet from the other people in the waiting line, I saw the triage nurse.
 By then, my heartbeat was pretty close to normal, but my blood pressure was still a bit high.
-The waiting room was all socially distanced, with a range of people from a sleeping infant to an elderly lady in a wheel chair.
+The waiting room was all socially distanced, with a range of people from a sleeping infant in his dad's arms to an elderly lady in a wheel chair.

 I sat in the waiting room for what seemed like ages, but was likely half an hour.
 At least I could text with Les and use his phone to check on the news.

 Eventually, they did another ECG and took blood for new tests.

 Then another long wait in a new area until I saw a young nurse practitioner who examined me and then checked with a doctor who asked her to send me to get an X-ray.
 Then more waiting.

 At about 7:45, when I finally saw the cardiologist who was on duty, he said that my heart and blood test results looked good, and my second ECG was normal, but because the first ECG had caught a "flutter,” they would be scheduling more tests.